BLOG |

 These risks can also delay your entity closure timeline and lead to unplanned costs.

-If you're closing a Thai entity but want to retain key employees, using an Employer of Record (EOR) in Thailand is a strategic move.
+If you're closing a Thai entity but want to retain key employees, using professional employment services in Thailand is a strategic move.

-At AYP Group, our Thailand EOR solution allows you to:
+At AYP Group, our Thailand professional employment solution allows you to:

 ✅ Hire quickly and compliantly post-closure